pvcraven/web-development-class/source/semester_1/assignments/11_static_content_generators/static_content_generators.rst

   Please link to the source file, not the commit.
 * GitHub URLs of GitHub issues you worked on.
 There should be one issue for each page.
 * Link to your S3 bucket website.
 This is the link that shows your website, not the AWS management page, which I can't see.
+Double-check that it has your latest code, as I'll look at this when I grade.
-* Link to your Cloud page
+* Link to your Cloud page.

 Rubric
 ------